meta-llama/llama-stack/docs/source/providers/vector_io/faiss.md

 ## Installation

-You can install faiss using pip:
+You can install Faiss using pip:

 ```bash
 pip install faiss-cpu